Guide to Mammography Systems – How to Pick a System

 The main pros of digital mammography are listed here:

-• More efficient workflow as the images are available immediately on the computer
+• Efficient workflow: because images are available immediately on the computer.

-• Instant display of images allows for repositioning of patients if necessary and therefore leads to fewer retakes
+• Instant display of images: this allows repositioning of patients and leads to fewer retakes.

-• Good access to both new and used parts, detectors, etc.
+• Access to spare parts: easy to find both new and used parts, detectors, etc.

 However, they are also a bit more expensive than analog systems.